 Abdi Towfigh Fund To Fight Leukemia

-Over the last 12 years we have helped raise awareness and organized many Bone Marrow drives in partnership with City of Hope and the National Marrow Donor Program to improve the chances of finding a match for any child anywhere in the world.
+Since 2003, in Abdi’s name, we have helped raise awareness and organized many Bone Marrow drives in partnership with City of Hope and Be The Match, operated by the National Marrow Donor Program and helped register more diverse people in the Marrow Registry to improve the chances of finding a match for any child anywhere in the world.
+We need more people to join the registry all over the world.
 The cure for blood cancer lies in the hands of ordinary people.
 Learn more by visiting www.bethematch.org.

-In 2013 & 2014: We helped pay for the expenses & treatment of 5 impoverished children suffering from leukemia in Iran through a wonderful non-profit, non-governmental organization called MAHAK.
+- Every year we have helped pay for the expenses & treatment of impoverished children suffering from leukemia in Iran as well as financial support to their families through a wonderful non-profit, non-governmental organization called MAHAK.

-In 2013: We sent two kids diagnosed with leukemia along with their siblings to the summer 2013 Camp Ronald McDonald for Good Times, which is a place where kids with cancer can be kids again, play outside and have fun like any healthy kid.
+- We have sent kids diagnosed with leukemia/brain tumor/cancer along with their siblings to the summer Camp Ronald McDonald for Good Times, which is a place where kids with cancer can be kids again, play outside and have fun like any healthy kid.

-In 2012: A $3,000 grant was given to City of Hope’s Sheri & Les Biller Patient & Family Resource Center to help Leukemia patients through pain & palliative care physicians, psychiatrists, psychologists, social workers, spiritual care chaplains, healing arts workshops, social workers, spiritual care chaplains, healing arts workshops, peer support groups, health information, complementary medicine, nutrition education, etc.
+- We have given grants to City of Hope’s Sheri & Les Biller Patient & Family Resource Center that help Leukemia patients through pain & palliative care physicians, psychiatrists, psychologists, social workers, spiritual care chaplains, healing arts workshops, social workers, spiritual care chaplains, healing arts workshops, peer support groups, health information, complementary medicine, nutrition education, etc.

-Grants Over the Years: In 2009/2010 we sponsored twin girls suffering from leukemia in the 24th Annual Champions Run for Life as well as sponsored “A Day in the Playroom” for one week in the pediatric hematology-oncology unit, which benefited the Jonathan Jacques Children’s Cancer Center at Miller Children’s Hospital in Long Beach: They provide comprehensive treatment and research for children and their families who are fighting cancer or a serious blood disorder.
-In 2007/2008, we organized a bone marrow drive in partnership with City of Hope and the National Marrow Donor Program.
-In 2006, we sent a grant to the City of Hope Clinical Social Work Dept to help alleviate financial pressures on leukemia patients’ families in need.
-In 2005, we made a contribution to the “Make-A-Wish Foundation”, as well as to “Challenged America”, that provides wheelchairs, etc. to kids with disabilities.
-In 2004, we sent kids with leukemia/brain tumor/cancer, with their families, to Camp Ronald McDonald for Good Times.
+- We sponsored children suffering from leukemia in the Annual Champions Run for Life as well as sponsored “A Day in the Playroom” for one week in the pediatric hematology-oncology unit, which benefited the Jonathan Jacques Children’s Cancer Center at Miller Children’s Hospital in Long Beach: They provide comprehensive treatment and research for children and their families who are fighting cancer or a serious blood disorder.